KeithG33/ChessBot-Battleground/README.md

 Similar code also exists to harness **Monte Carlo Tree Search (MCTS)** for search during inference. *MCTS training code coming soon!*

-The [Chess Battle GIF](#chess-battle-gif) at the beginning is an example of rendering the game with the Chess-env, and using MCTS for model inference.
+The [Chess Battle GIF](#chess-battle-gif) at the beginning is an example of rendering the game with the Chess-env, and using MCTS for test-time powered inference.

 ## 📈 Future Plans

 - Clean and deduplicate the dataset
 - Expand the dataset, add Stockfish generated data, get to an epic milestone of **1 billion positions**.
 - Release **MCTS training pipelines**.
-- Add enhanced tools for training and visualization.
+- Add enhanced tools for training and visualization and evaluation.

 ## Getting Started